moofoo/rjr-core/README.md

 };
 ```

 Note the use of `React.cloneElement`.
-Because of how components are wrapped during the rendering loop, just returning `children` will lead to the component not re-rendering correctly on updates.
+Because of how components are wrapped during the rendering loop, just returning `children` will lead to the components not re-rendering correctly on updates.

 App.js